Choosing The Earthing Point

-When just two power sources are used individual neutral-point impedances are preferred to a common earthing impedance.
+When just two power sources are used individual neutral-point impedances are referred to a common earthing impedance.

 When several power sources are used the earth fault current is increased every time a power source is connected and can reach unwanted values.
 At resistance earthing every resistor must be dimensioned for a current high enough to satisfy the operation of the relay equipment, when this is working alone.

-Consequently the total earth fault current at several aggregates, becomes several times the value required for a satisfying relay function.
-A disconnector is thus often provided to enable disconnection of resistors when system is in parallel service condition.
+Consequently, the total earth fault current at several aggregates becomes several times the value required for a satisfying relay function.
+A disconnector is thus often provided to enable disconnection of resistors when the system is in parallel service condition.